How to Write a Business Case (20 Free Templates & Examples)

 Sensitivity analysis

-This part of the business case analyses concerns about project risk.
+This part analyses concerns about project risk.
 Sensitivity analysis looks at alternative futures by estimating the impact on project assumptions or outcomes of changing values where there is uncertainty.
 It allows the accountant to experiment with potential scenarios.

 Describe the project scope

-Each business case and project is different, and the scope will differ.
-The scope of your business case will depend on the nature of your proposed project or initiative.
+Each case and project is different, and the scope will differ.
+The scope of your case will depend on the nature of your proposed project or initiative.

 It includes:

-This is typically the largest section of the business case.
+This is typically the largest section.
 It addresses the project sponsor, project team and stakeholders.
-This answers:

 • The why,